Equivalent spherical diameter: Sedimentation

-Particle size analysis techniques based on gravitational or centrifugal sedimentation (e.g., hydrometer technique used for soil texture) are based on Stokes’ law, and consist in calculating the size of particles from the speed at which they settle in a liquid.
+Particle size analysis techniques based on gravitational or centrifugal sedimentation (e.g., hydrometer technique used for soil texture, Soil Hydrometers) are based on Stokes’ law, and consist in calculating the size of particles from the speed at which they settle in a liquid.

 In that case the equivalent spherical diameter is appropriately termed Stokes diameter, and corresponds to the diameter of a sphere having the same settling rate as the particle under conditions of Stokes’ law.